jhliu17/nntool/docs/index.rst

 NNTool Documentation
 ====================

-NNTool is a package built on top of ``submitit`` designed to provide simple abstractions to submit a Python function to Slurm for machine learning research.
+NNTool is a package built on top of ``submitit`` designed to provide simple abstractions to conduct experiments on Slurm for machine learning research.
 Below is an example to run a Python function on a slurm cluster using specific configurations.

 .. code-block:: python